Glaucoma in Horses

 »

-Glaucoma represents a group of diseases of the equine eye that result in increased intraocular pressure (IOP).
-Because of the anatomy of the horses optic nerve it appears to be less sensitive than other species to this increased pressure but with a high enough pressure, over enough time blindness results.
-Glaucoma is being increasingly recognized in horses thought the over all incidence remains lower than would be expected.
-As tonometers are increasingly available in equine practices we should expect to increasingly recognize this condition in horses.
+Glaucoma is an increase in intraocular (fluid) pressure (IOP) and is caused by several different diseases of the eye.
+Because of the anatomy of the horse's optic nerve it is less sensitive than other species to increased pressure but over time high pressure results in blindness.
+Increasingly, glaucoma is being recognized in horses though still uncommon.
+As tonometers become more widely used in equine practices we should expect to recognize the condition in more horses.
 This article discusses the causes, clinical signs, diagnosis, and treatment of glaucoma in horses.